quabynah-bilson/proche/mobile/README.md

 - `Lottie`: A library for Android, iOS, and React Native that renders After Effects animations in real-time.
 Lottie makes it easy to add high-quality animations to your Flutter app, without the need for complex animations code.

+### Flutter Clean Architecture

+`Flutter Clean Architecture` is a software design pattern that provides a way to structure code in a modular, reusable, and maintainable way.
+It is based on the principles of Separation of Concerns and Dependency Injection.
+By separating the concerns of the application into layers, it helps developers to write testable, scalable, and maintainable code.

+#### Layers of Flutter Clean Architecture

+Flutter Clean Architecture has four main layers:

+- `Presentation Layer`: This layer contains UI-related code and is responsible for rendering the views.
+It communicates with the business logic layer through an interface (or contract) that defines what data the UI needs and what actions the user can perform.
+In Flutter, this layer can be implemented using Widgets.

+- `Business Logic Layer`: This layer contains the core of the application's business logic.
+It communicates with the data layer through an interface (or contract) that defines what data it needs and what operations it can perform.
+This layer is independent of the UI layer and can be easily tested.
+In Flutter, this layer can be implemented using BLoCs, Cubits, or plain Dart classes.

+- `Data Layer`: This layer contains code that interacts with external data sources such as APIs or databases.
+It implements the contracts defined in the business logic layer and provides the required data to the business logic layer.
+In Flutter, this layer can be implemented using Repositories, DataSources, or plain Dart classes.

+- `Domain Layer`: This layer contains the domain models and business rules of the application.
+It is independent of any specific technology or framework and defines the entities, value objects, and aggregates of the application.

+##### Relevant Links

+- The Clean Architecture by Uncle Bob (Robert C. Martin)
+- Flutter Clean Architecture with Provider and BLoC by Reso Coder
+- Flutter TDD Clean Architecture Course by Paulo Dichone
+- Clean Architecture with Flutter and GraphQL by Radoslav Vitanov
+- Clean Architecture with Flutter and Redux by Piyush Khandelwal These resources can help you get started with Flutter Clean Architecture and provide a solid foundation for building scalable and maintainable applications.

 ### Contributing